maxblack888/Black-OS/README.md

 # Black-OS

-Sample .iso with bootloader and OS UI design in Figma.
+This repository contains sample .iso with bootloader and OS UI design in Figma for OS Black.
 Bootable in Virtualbox.

 ![Demo](ScreenRecording2019-07-12at3.gif)

-Above is the Concept UI Demo in Figma. `All images are properties of their respective owners.`
+Above is the UI Demo.
+All images are properties of their respective owners.

 Read related paper here: https://www.ijser.org/onlineResearchPaperViewer.aspx?Applications-of-Synthetic-Super-Intelligence.pdf